-Jordan is our most popular extension tour before or after visiting Israel.
+Jordan is our most popular extension tour before, after, or even during a tour of Israel.
 Jordan considers itself part of the Holy Land due to the biblical sites which lie within it’s borders.

 Petra, the world wonder, is without a doubt Jordan’s most valuable treasure and greatest tourist attraction.
 It is one of the most amazing places on earth, and is a must for anyone visiting Jordan.
 The giant red mountains and vast mausoleums of a departed people have little in common with modern civilization.
 Yet the world appreciates them as one of the greatest wonders ever wrought by nature and man, and Petra has been designated a World Heritage Site.

 Although much has been written about Petra, nothing really prepares you for this amazing place…it has to be seen to be believed.
 It is a vast, unique city, carved into the sheer rock face by the Nabateans, an industrious Arab people who settled here more than 2000 years ago, turning it into an important junction for the silk, spice and other trade routes that linked China, India and southern Arabia with Egypt, Syria, Greece and Rome.